desk-framework/desk/docs/content/en/docs/topics/logging-i18n/errors-logging.md

 //   => "The server responded with an error: " + serverResponse.message
 ```

-Note that error messages are lazily evaluated, and can be translated and formatted using the built-in internationalization features.
+Error messages are lazily evaluated, and can be translated and formatted using the built-in internationalization features.
 Refer to the following articles for more information:

 - {@link text-formatting}
 - {@link internationalization}

 ## Logging {#logging}

-While most JavaScript environments provide a built-in `console` object, its functionality is rather one-sided.
+While most JavaScript runtime environments provide a built-in `console` object, its functionality is limited.
 Once a message is written to the console in one part of your application, there isn't a (standard) way to collect and send these messages elsewhere for analysis.

 For this reason, Desk provides a built-in logging mechanism that can be used from anywhere in your application, and can be extended to send messages to a remote server, to a file, or even a view in your application.